geniotechpr/pm-installation-doc/README.md

     If you run into issues after entering the dev URL into your browser, below are some things to note.

     - Double check all services are running by executing `sudo bash status-services.sh`.
+    - Confirm that the correct IP address from `ifconfig` step obtained from your WSL Ubuntu machine matches the one placed in C:\Windows\System32\drivers\etc\hosts. **This can change if your systems is restarted.**
     - It is very important for NGINX to have the appropriate permissions as www-data to write to the processmaker directory in order for the web app to work. www-data is the user that web servers on Ubuntu, such as NGINX, use by default for normal operation.
     - Previously, we used the `chown` command to change the owner of the processmaker directory to be www-data.
 However, if you still run into issues due to permissions, there are some things you can try to troubleshoot.
 Use `ls -l` to check current permissions and the [chmod](https://linux.die.net/man/1/chmod) command to adjust permissions as needed.
 Again, www-data needs to have write permissions for the processmaker directory and specific files within it.
     - For further troubleshooting, access the NGINX error logs in `/var/log/nginx`.